Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Calcifications are common, especially after age 50 .
 They may be related to past injury to the breast or an infection in the breast tissue (called mastitis) .

-For women treated for breast cancer in the past, calcifications may also be related to past breast surgery or radiation therapy .
+For women treated for breast cancer in the past, calcifications may be related to past breast surgery or radiation therapy .

 Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.

 On a mammogram, DCIS usually looks like a cluster of microcalcifications.
 It can be hard to know from a mammogram image whether the cluster is DCIS or invasive breast cancer.
+(A cluster of microcalcifications can also be a benign (not cancer) finding on a mammogram.)

 Learn about follow-up after an abnormal mammogram.